PP-Module for MDM Agent

 FCS_STG_EXT.1/MDMKEYS Cryptographic Key Storage

-The MDM Agent portion of the TSF shall use the [platform-provided key storage] for all persistent secret and private keys.
+The MDM Agent portion of the TSF shall use [platform-provided key storage] for all persistent secret and private keys.

 Application Note: This requirement ensures that persistent secrets (credentials, secret keys) and private keys are stored securely when not in use by the mobile platform.

-In a PP-Configuration that includes the GPOS PP, the TOE is expected to rely on some of the security functions implemented by the operating system as a whole and evaluated against the GPOS PP. The following sections describe any modifications that the ST author must make to the SFRs defined in the GPOS PP in addition to what is mandated by Section 5.4 TOE Security Functional Requirements.
+In a PP-Configuration that includes the GPOS PP, the TOE is expected to rely on some of the security functions implemented by the Operating System as a whole and evaluated against the GPOS PP. The following sections describe any modifications that the ST author must make to the SFRs defined in the GPOS PP in addition to what is mandated by Section 5.4 TOE Security Functional Requirements.

 5.3.1 Modified SFRs